shantanu7182/JenkinsFile/README.md

 # JenkinsFile
 CI CD Code

-This Repository contains Jenkinsfile
-Stages to build CICD pipeline
-Stages consists of various steps from fetching code till deployment

-You can suggest your changes for this repository and raise PR.
-I will reveiew and merge the same.
-Thanks
+This repository contains a Jenkinsfile that defines the stages of our CI/CD pipeline, covering everything from fetching the code to deployment.

+We encourage you to review the pipeline and suggest any improvements or modifications you deem necessary.
+Once you’ve made your changes, please feel free to raise a Pull Request (PR).
+I will review the proposed changes and merge them accordingly.